DBT Bank Account Seeding: A Simple Tutorial to Link Your Aadhaar Correctly

 What Is DBT Bank Account Seeding?

-DBT Bank Account Seeding is the process of linking your unique Aadhaar number to your bank account, designating it as the recipient for government welfare schemes and subsidies.
+DBT Bank Account Seeding is the essential process of connecting your unique Aadhaar number to a specific bank account.
+This designates that account as the official recipient for government welfare schemes and subsidies.
 This mechanism, primarily facilitated by the Aadhaar Payment Bridge System (APBS) managed by the National Payments Corporation of India (NPCI), ensures funds are transferred directly and securely.

 Quick Context: DBT in Your Life